A successful birthday party for a 2-year-old at home is something anyone can do!

 - Cookies.
 I got these cute cookie cutters at Michael's

-- Fruit that I laid out in the shape of the palm.
-Kids were happy ;D
+- Fruit that I laid out in the shape of a palm.
+The kids were happy ;D

 The party was a huge success!
 We've learned a lot from our first experience and planning to throw more parties soon!

-What're your tips to organize a successful birthday party for a toddler at home?
-Comment below, I'm planning to do it again at home this year and would love to hear from you.
+What're your tips for organizing a successful birthday party for a toddler at home?
+Comment below.
+I plan to do it again at home this year and would love to hear from you.

 UPDATE 02/10/20: I wrote an ULTIMATE GUIDE TO ORGANIZE A SUCCESSFUL 3-YEAR OLD PARTY AT HOME that you might be interested in.
-It includes all DIY birthday decorations, kid's healthy birthday party menu, adults menu, tips on how to host a party at home stress-free.
+It includes all DIY birthday decorations, kids' healthy birthday party menu, adults menu, and stress-free tips on hosting a party at home.

 I hope you enjoyed my tips on how to throw a successful birthday party for your 2-year-old at home.
 If you like it, follow me on Instagram @ifonlyapril where I share more fun ideas.